stackhpc/ansible-slurm-appliance/ansible/roles/cvmfs_server/README.md

    Note the former will also require setting `dnf_repos_allow_insecure_creds: true` to allow Ark credentials to be templated into repofiles - this also requires 3. to avoid exposing these to cluster users.

+See also the example configuration below.

 ## Role variables

-Any variables from the [EESSI ansible-cvmfs role](https://github.com/EESSI/ansible-cvmfs) may be used.
-Due to wrapping that role, this role's defaults are mostly in `environments/common/inventory/group_vars/all/cvmfs_server.yml`.
-The only override likely to be be needed is to set `cvmfs_srv_device` if CVMFS data should be be stored on a specific block device (e.g. a mounted volume).
+Any variables from the [EESSI ansible-cvmfs role](https://github.com/EESSI/ansible-cvmfs) may set.
+Generally only `cvmfs_srv_device` is likely to be required, if CVMFS data should be be stored on a specific block device (e.g. a mounted volume).

 ## Example configuration